nmdanny/DistributedProject/src/consensus/README.md

 # Exercise 2 - Synchronous consensus, n > 2f

-I decided to implement the Raft protocol, despite the fact we've not learnt it in class, it turns out to be simpler to
+I decided to implement the Raft protocol, which turns to be easier to implement than Paxos:

-implement:
+- It has a [clear specification](https://raft.github.io/raft.pdf) including pseudo-code, in contrast to Multi-Paxos which has many different implementations

-- It has a [clear specification](https://raft.github.io/raft.pdf) including pseudo-code, in contrast to Multi-Paxos which has many wildly varying implementations
+- It is simpler to implement and reason about: the data flows from the leader to the followers, and uses a request-response model with only 1 phase: Only the leader can send append requests to affect a node's log, and upon receiving enough responses can consider the data as committed.
+Unlike Multi-Paxos, we don't need a catch-up mechanism, as by the way leader election works, any node who is elected leader must have all committed entries in his log.

-- It is simpler to implement and reason about: the data flows from the leader to the followers, and uses a request-response model with only 1 phase: Once a leader is elected, he merely sends append requests, and upon receiving enough responses can consider the data a majority
+There are various pros and cons to using Raft versus Multi-Paxos, for example, Raft is chattier in the case of failure/leader election, but in the stable case its performance is as good as Paxos.
+There are more optimizations and features in the paper (like log compaction and dynamic membership) which I did not implement, but the fact they're all outlined in the paper is another advantage of Raft.

-## Design/Implementation
+# Design/Implementation

 The `Node` struct contains all state used by a server in any state There are several state objects that borrow `Node`: `FollowerState`, `CandidateState`, `LeaderState`